jozefizso/CodePlexMigrationTools/README.md

 `IssueMigrator.exe [CodePlexProject] [GitHubOwner] [GitHubRepository] [GitHubAccessToken]`

-The GitHub repository should be created before executing the migration command.

 Example:
 `IssueMigrator.exe oxyplot oxyplot oxyplot c2bdeb09f9acb52c154fb21ab6a3239452ad615e`
 (the token has been scrambled)

+Note:
+- The GitHub repository should be created before executing the migration command.

 ### DiscussionMigrator